 - Eat high-carbohydrate foods (such as pasta, potatoes and bread).

 - Drink coca tea or chew coca leaves upon arrival at altitude and during your stay.
+While largely unproven scientifically, the locals swear by it.
+Be aware that coca leaves, while legal in Peru, can make a drug test prove positive for cocaine.

 - Medication is also an option.
 Acetazolamide (diamox) is the most common type of “soroche pill.”
 Further options exist, but they are no substitute for proper acclimatization.
 Always consult your doctor before taking altitude sickness medication.